xplshn/tinybox/README.md

 ## Why Bother?

 Sometimes you need a TUI and don't want to deal with ncurses or massive Go libraries.
 Sometimes you want code you can actually understand.
 Sometimes smaller is better.
 Tinybox does exactly what it needs to do and nothing more.
 It's not trying to be everything for everyone.
-It's a sharp tool that does one thing well, gives you a drawable terminal surface with input handling.
 If you need more, there are plenty of feature-rich alternatives.
 If you want less, you probably don't want a TUI at all.